mendix/docs/content/developerportal/howto/how-to-link-app-to-node.md

 *   Free app - with an enabled Team Server (Mendix 5.18 and up)
 *   Have a licensed cloud node available.
 To request a licensed cloud node, contact your Customer Success Manager (CSM)
 *   You are the [Technical Contact](/developerportal/general/technical-contact) of the node
 *   Make sure that the Sandbox is unlinked.
-See [Unlink Your Free App from a Sandbox Environment](how-to-unlink-sandbox)
+See [How to Unlink Your Free App from a Sandbox Environment](how-to-unlink-sandbox)
 *   Your Two-Factor Google Authenticator is enabled.
-See [Set Up Google Two-Factor Authentication](/howtogeneral/support/how-to-set-up-two-factor-authentication-with-google-authenticator)
+See [How to Set Up Google Two-Factor Authentication](/howtogeneral/support/how-to-set-up-two-factor-authentication-with-google-authenticator)

 ## 3 Connect Your Free App to a Licensed Cloud Node
 There are two methods to connect your project to a licensed cloud node: